pkiriakidou/ml3d-nnunet/README.md

 # nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation
-This is the code for the semester project for the course "Machine learning for 3D Geometry" of the Technical University of Munich.
+This is the code of the semester project for the course "Machine learning for 3D Geometry" of the Technical University of Munich.

 The main branch contains the base nnU-Net framework.
 We made 5 modifications and saved each of them in their respective branch.